Apple Notes vs Evernote (2026): Default or Capture Engine?

 Pricing snapshot

 Apple Notes is included free with macOS, iOS, iPadOS, watchOS, and visionOS.
-Storage rolls up under iCloud: the 5GB free tier covers casual use; iCloud+ at $0.99/mo for 50GB is the typical step up.
-Evernote's two paid tiers per evernote.com/compare-plans (May 2026): Starter ~$14.99/mo monthly or ~$129.99/yr annually, Advanced ~$17.99/mo monthly or ~$179.99/yr annually.
+Storage rolls up under iCloud.
+The 5GB free tier covers casual use, and iCloud+ at $0.99/mo for 50GB is the typical step up.
+Evernote's two paid tiers per evernote.com/compare-plans (May 2026) are Starter at about $14.99/mo monthly or about $129.99/yr annually, and Advanced at about $17.99/mo monthly or about $179.99/yr annually.
 The free tier exists but caps notes per month.
-The price gap is roughly $180/year: material if your only blocker is feature parity, irrelevant if you cross OS lines daily.
+The price gap is roughly $180/year.
+That is material if your only blocker is feature parity, but irrelevant if you cross OS lines daily.

 How We Tested